 If you are considering going to college or returning to college as a mature student: familiarise yourself with the costs involved and how you will be able to afford such costs.
 If you want to make college worthwhile for you: research the industries and sectors with current or predicted skills shortages.
 Look at your current skills/abilities and identify gaps in your qualifications; look at all the ways to fill these skill gaps.
 It does not always take a degree to make you employable: look to Distance learning providers, evening course providers, PLCs and adult education centres.

-What is evident is that a number of industries have collapsed and show little sign of a revival.
-These include the construction industry.
-Therefore there isn’t much demand for skilled workers related to this area.
+During a recession there may be some industries in particular that collapse.
+These may include the construction industry.
+Therefore there will not be much demand for skilled workers related to these areas.
 Also, keep in mind the cuts to areas like education and how those cuts will affect the recruitment of new teachers.
-If you are interested in law – keep in mind the amount of law firms which have closed or have reduced their working hours.
-But, in contrast, there is a huge demand for graduates with a background in IT, Science, Business and languages.
+If you are interested in law – put some research into the amount of law firms which have closed or are downsizing.
+But, in contrast, there is may be a large demand for graduates with a background in IT, Science, Business and languages.

-Is college worthwhile?
+Is college worthwhile in a recession?
 According to national statistics: graduates are less likely to be unemployed compared to those who have a Leaving Certificate.
-In addition to this: spending a few years studying towards a beneficial degree is not a bad way to pass away this recession.
+In addition to this: spending a few years studying towards a beneficial degree is not a bad way to progress through recessionary times.